djcarrad/MobilityApp/README.rst

 coordinates are relevant!
 Therefore, it doesn't matter too much if the fit is poor at other Vg; as long as the fitting procedure finds the co-ordinates accurately, it's all good.
 But please check it's done a good job!!
 If it hasn't done a good job, play with the parameters until it does.
-If you really give up, but it's super obvious where the peak is, you just just write the values manually below the plot.
+If you really give up, but it's super obvious where the peak is (the human eye is a really good fitting tool), just write the values manually below the plot.

 Exported data
 ------------------------------------